geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 	- **Logan Boyle**.
 Update the emailAddress attribute for Logan to **logan@adatum.com**.

 	- **Holly Spencer**.
 Update the emailAddress attribute for Holly to **holly @adatum.com**.
-Note: this includes a blank space between “holly” and “@adatum.com”; this blank space is there on purpose.
+Note: this includes a blank space between “holly” and “@adatum.com”; the blank space has been purposely inserted.

 	- **Maj Hojski**.
 Update the emailAddress attribute for Maj to blank characters (“ “).